ninjamar/igsh/README.md

-# wnsh
+# igsh
-wnsh is a shell
+igsh is a shell

 # Running
-You need to download the repository and compile `/wnsh/main.cpp`
+You need to download the repository and compile `/src/main.cpp`

 # Builtins